bualuk/cisc187-assignments/lab21-bag/README.md

   - Set the default capacity and size = `0`
   - Set the backing store equal to the null pointer

+- Modify the initializer list constructor.

+  - Set the bag size to the initializer list size.
+  - Set the capacity to the bag size.
+  - Set the backing store a free store array of size equal to the bag size.

 - Add a destructor.
   We didn't need to worry about this for our array, because it did not create any resources that needed to be managed.